-How can the public engagement process be successful if it does not begin and end with you in mind?
-Throughout the development of this plan, KTMPO intentionally designed each section to connect with you, and your points of view and interests in the transportation decision-making process.
-We want to develop a culture of mutual concern where relational connection is built and everyone feels heard, respected, and wants to make a difference.
-With the support of Policy Board and advisory committees, KTMPO commits to advancing meaningful public engagement.
+The public engagement process begins and ends with you in mind.
+Throughout the development of this plan, KTMPO intentionally designed each section to connect with you, your point of view, and your interest in the transportation decision-making process.
+We want to develop a culture of mutual concern where relational connections are built, everyone feels heard and respected, and we all come away with the desire to make a difference.
+With the support of the Policy Board and advisory committees, KTMPO commits to advancing meaningful public engagement.